deezer/concept_hierarchy/README.md

 ## Result demo

-You can access results demos at [research.deezer.com/concept_hierarchy/](http://research.deezer.com/concept_hierarchy/), which include useful interaction visualisation of the obtained graphs, as well as additional figures to help better interpret the (dense) tables of results.
+You can access results demos at [research.deezer.com/concept_hierarchy](http://research.deezer.com/concept_hierarchy/), which includes useful interactive visualisations of the obtained graphs, as well as additional figures to help better interpret our (dense) tables of results.

 ## References